 Recommendations made by the USPSTF are independent of the U.S. government.
 They should not be construed as an official position of the Agency for Healthcare Research and Quality or the U.S. Department of Health and Human Services.

-- What is the efficacy of multivitamin supplementation on health outcomes in the general adult population?
+- What is the efficacy of multivitamin supplementation for reducing cardiovascular disease, cancer, and mortality in the general adult population?

 - What are the harms of multivitamin supplementation in the general adult population?

-- What is the efficacy of supplementation with single nutrients or functionally related nutrient pairs on health outcomes in the general adult population?
+- What is the efficacy of supplementation with single nutrients or functionally related nutrient pairs for reducing cardiovascular disease, cancer, and mortality in the general adult population?